AluBhorta/UCSPy-Engine/README.md

 python driver.py
 ```

 ## Todo

-* add `args parser` for running
+- add `args parser` for running
-* input components could be parsed and stored in memory/cache via redis
+- schedule-params could be parsed and stored in memory/cache via redis
+- check licensing of vulkan and cuda before implementing parallel algos